JackJ30/dotfiles/README.md

-# Dotfiles
+# Jack Jamison's Dotfiles

-Using:
+## Dependencies
+Important
-- Hyprland
+- Hyprland + utils (hyprpaper, hypridle)
+- Bash
 - Kitty
+- Neovim
+- Fuzzel

+Helper
 - Brightnessctl
-- Emacs
-- Emacs lsp booster
-- Grim
-- Slurp
+- Grim and Slurp for screenshots

-- Tofi
+Fonts and style:
 - Dejavu Sans Mono
 - Nerd icons

-Installation:
-- Download dependencies, and GNU stow
-- stow . --adopt
-- git restore .
+## Installation
+Everything can be installed by running `stow .` Since there are probably conflicts with your existing files, you can use the `--adopt` flag and then `git restore .`.

+## TODO
+- [ ]